Laura Barre

 Journal Review Service (Ad hoc reviewer):

-• Appetite, American Journal of Clinical Nutrition, Journal of the American Geriatrics Society, Journal of Affective Disorders, International Journal of Geriatric Psychiatry, Journal of Immigrant and Minority Health
+• Journal of Nutrition Education and Behavior, Appetite, American Journal of Clinical Nutrition, Journal of the American Geriatrics Society, Journal of Affective Disorders, International Journal of Geriatric Psychiatry, Journal of Immigrant and Minority Health

 Professional memberships